zdunseth/open-phytoliths-website/content/en/authors/zach-dunseth/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Zach is an archaeologist and geoarchaeologist interested in how people lived in ancient desert landscapes.
-He has a PhD in Archaeology from Tel Aviv University, and is currently a research associate at Brown University, and a teaching fellow at Babson College.
-His research has focused mainly on archaeological dung, and in particular the wondrous things dung can tell us about the ancient world.

 interests:
   - Open Research